-The community-wide forecast is a projection of future GHG emissions from the sources included in Hollister's GHG inventory.
-The project team forecast GHG emissions for three years (2030, 2040, and 2045) to allow for an assessment of the community's future emissions and to function as a foundation for exploring strategies to decrease emissions consistent with State reduction targets and goals for 2030, 2040, and 2045 (as further explained in Chapter 4).
-For consistency with the General Plan update, the CAP will assess emissions through the General Plan's horizon year of 2040 and beyond.
-This section presents absolute future emissions for the existing city boundary, the SOI, and the combined CAP study area.
-These forecasts assume that each person in Hollister will continue to contribute the same amount of GHG emissions to the community total as they did in 2019, so that the amount of GHG emissions changes proportionally to the projected change in community demographics.
+The CAP Study Area forecast is a projection of future GHG emissions from the sources included in Hollister's GHG inventory.
+For consistency with the General Plan Update, the CAP assesses emissions through the General Plan's horizon year of 2040 and beyond.
+The forecast projects emissions in the years 2030, 2040, and 2045 to function as a foundation for exploring strategies to decrease emissions consistent with State reduction targets and goals for these years (as further explained in Chapter 4).
+This section presents future GHG emissions for the existing city boundary, the SOI, and the combined CAP Study Area.
+These forecasts assume that each person in Hollister will continue to produce the same amount of GHG emissions as they did in 2019, so that the amount of GHG emissions changes proportionally to the projected change in community demographics.

-Absolute Emissions Forecast within City Boundary
+GHG Emissions Forecast within City Limit

-The community-wide GHG emissions forecasts are based on the 2019 community-wide GHG emissions inventory, combined with Hollister's 2019 demographics and future demographic projections in the Hollister 2040 General Plan update.
-Table 6 and Figure 7 provide demographic context for the community forecast by showing a summary of change in population, households, jobs, service population, and VMT between 2019 and 2045.
-The 2019 demographic numbers are from US Census, the Department of Finance, and AMBAG.
-Future demographics are from General Plan update buildout projections.
-VMT are derived from
+Emissions forecasts are based on the 2019 GHG emissions inventory for the city boundary, taking into account Hollister's 2019 demographics and predicted demographic trends used in the Hollister 2040 General Plan Update.
+Table 4 and Figure 8 show these projected emissions.
+Appendix A provides projected changes in population, households, jobs, service population, and VMT between 2019 and 2045.